British regulator 1st to OK Moderna's updated COVID booster

 Britain's health officials have not yet decided whether or not the tweaked vaccine will be used in its fall strategy.
 In July, the government said everyone 50 and over would get a COVID booster in the fall.

-On Friday, Germany's health minister said the European Medicines Agency might clear the tweaked COVID-19 booster next month.
+On Friday, Germany's health minister said the European Medicines Agency might clear tweaked COVID-19 boosters next month.

-In June, the U.S. Food and Drug Administration told vaccine makers that any booster shots tweaked for the fall would have to include protection against the newest omicron variants.
+In June, the U.S. Food and Drug Administration told vaccine makers that any booster shots tweaked for the fall would have to include protection against the newest omicron variants, meaning BA.4 and BA.5, not the BA.1 subvariant included in Moderna's latest shot.

+Last month, the FDA said it was no longer considering authorizing a second COVID-19 booster for all adults but would instead focus on revamped vaccines for the autumn that target the newest viral subvariants.

+Both Moderna and Pfizer are currently brewing updated versions of their vaccine to include BA.5 in addition to the original COVID-19 virus.

 Follow AP's coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic